-This curry paste is a must-have in your refrigerator if you are a fan of Indian curry recipes and make a lot of them in your everyday cooking.
+This Indian curry paste is a must-have in your refrigerator if you are a fan of Indian curry recipes and make a lot of them in your everyday cooking.
 This curry paste is cooked in North Indian style.

 When you are in a hurry and can’t spend even 30 minutes to make your main course, here is the solution.
 This ready to use basic Indian curry paste would save 20 minutes straight from your total cook time.

 This recipe has come from my mom’s kitchen.
 My mom when she enters the kitchen she loves to do things as quickly as possible and without any compromise on the taste of food.
 She was really really quick.
-And as a kid, I wonder how!!
+And as a kid, I always wondered how!!

 I know I may not match her speed till now also.
 But then I also learned many such tricks to reduce the cooking time.
 I’m sure many of us must have learned such skills from our mother.